 Where to Live during deployment is just one of many checklists in the 28-page deployment guide.
 Download the Guide or learn more about the Deployment Masterclass here.

 6 questions to ask when choosing where to live during deployment:

 What is the cost?
-During a long deployment, moving home usually saves a lot of money.
+During a long deployment, choosing to move home for deployment usually saves a lot of money.
 For a deployment around 6 months, the savings usually aren’t worth all the effort.
 The service member’s BAH is calculated by the zip code of the duty station, NOT the zip code you move to, so research the cost of living before moving into an apartment in your hometown.
 Factor in the cost of having your furniture in storage units during the deployment.
 Don’t forget to add in the cost to drive or fly yourself (and children) round-trip for the move.
 Now, calculate the number of months you will have the lower rent, keeping in mind that you will probably return to base one month before the service member, to find a new place and set it up.
 (There is a budget calculating worksheet in the Ultimate Deployment Guide.)

 Where can you find work?
 If you already have a job you love, then keep it!
 Finding a new job during a deployment is very stressful, especially if you only plan to work until the deployment ends.
 If you are planning to get a job, (either near base or back home), research before the deployment begins.
 Make phone calls and do some interviews in advance.
 Be sure to have a childcare plan in place, with emergency backups, before you accept a job.